The Story Behind This Year's Most Joyful Slogan T-Shirt

-When designer Christopher Kane sent his fall 2018 collection down the runway back in February, he sparked conversation at a time – post-#MeToo, post-Time's Up – when talking about sex and sexuality felt tricky.
+Let's talk about sex, baby.
+When designer Christopher Kane sent his AW18 collection down the catwalk back in February, he sparked conversation at a time – post-#MeToo, post-Time's Up – when talking about sex and sexuality felt tricky.

 Advertisement

-While sex most certainly sells, the piece that emerged triumphant from Kane's collection is his 'More Joy' slogan T-shirt.
+While sex most certainly sells, the piece that has emerged triumphant from Kane's collection is his 'More Joy' slogan T-shirt.
 "I thought it was a very powerful statement, and it has surpassed its original connection to the sex manual," Kane explains.
 "It’s became my daily mantra.
-Don’t we all need a little more joy in our lives?"
+Don’t we all need a little More Joy in our lives?"

 What has been the most joyful time in your life?